Pond32145/booking/BUILD_FIX_SUMMARY.md

 ```

 ### 3. Enhanced Permission Fix Script
-Updated the Node.js script (`fix-permissions.js`) to fix permissions for both TypeScript and Vite binaries.
+Updated the Node.js script (`fix-permissions.cjs`) to fix permissions for both TypeScript and Vite binaries.

 ### 4. Added Missing Dependency
 Installed Terser as a dev dependency to resolve the minification issue: